 Poutine is a uniquely Québécois Canadian dish comprised of french fries and cheese curd topped with brown gravy.
 In my previous travels to Canada I had somehow missed Poutine, but while traveling this summer it seemed to be everywhere.
-Pubs, fast-food chains, road-side diners and even a few stand alone Poutine stands were offering the now ubiquitous Canadian favorite.
+Pubs, fast-food chains, road-side diners and even a few stand-alone Poutine stands were offering the now ubiquitous Canadian favorite.
+But, what is Poutine?

 We probably had poutine five or six times while we were in Quebec.
 It is cheap, easy to eat and very filling.
 I never had one that I would consider delicious, but I never had one that wasn’t “not too bad”.
 Every one of them was a “gut bomb”.
 Next time I go to Canada I will probably give it another try.
-In the mean time, I won’t really worry with seeking it out.
+In the meantime, I won’t really worry about seeking it out.